 The last two decades have witnessed a huge increase in depression diagnoses.
-At present, 1 in 10 Americans takes antidepressant medication—and many of these individuals are taking multiple pills to treat more than one psychiatric illness.
+At present, 1 in 10 Americans takes Antidepressants—and many of these individuals are taking multiple pills to treat more than one psychiatric illness.
 Few people will even raise an eyebrow anymore upon hearing about a friend or family member being diagnosed with depression.

 According to recent estimates, half of those diagnosed with depression could obtain relief simply by identifying and treating an underlying physical disease.
 I have discovered many conditions that cause hormone fluctuations that will manifest as depressive or anxiety-causing symptoms, including underactive thyroid, low blood sugar, cerebral allergy, a nutritionally induced or environmentally induced allergy, electromagnetic toxicity, lack of quality sleep, a nutrient deficiency, and chronic unremitting stressors.
 Many practitioners within the orthomolecular movement share my point of view, yet most people continue to go right off to the psychiatrist or psychologist and get absorbed into standard therapeutic models.
 I have a great deal of concern about this, partly because of the dangers of Prozac and other psychiatric drugs.